google/gnostic/generate-gnostic/README.md

+# gnostic-generator

-# The gnostic compiler generator
+## The gnostic compiler generator

 This directory contains code that generates a protocol buffer representation and supporting code for a JSON schema.